I remember the first time I played my favorite hymn on the harp in a public setting. It was at a church my family and I attended at the time.

 I did not take my harp lessons there, but I went there for the first time to play in my teacher’s recital.
 If I remember correctly, that music building also had some beautiful, old windows.
 The sound of my harp echoed through that room with acoustics that were heavenly.

-I was extremely nervous that day, so nervous I could hardly eat lunch at home before going.
-Despite my nerves, the recital went well, though I can’t remember everything I played that day.
-I do remember wearing a dark, rose colored dress with small, white flowers, and I remember playing songs from my two harp books.
+I was extremely nervous that day, so nervous I could hardly eat lunch at home before hand.
+Despite my nerves, the recital went well, although I can’t remember everything I played that day.
+I do remember wearing a dark rose colored dress with small, white flowers that I made.
+I also remember playing songs from my two harp books.
+I think one of the songs I played was:

-But I played at church a second time a month later during the Christmas season.
-Someone took a picture of me playing, that time, wearing a dark green dress with small, white flowers I made.
+I played at church a second time a month later.
+Someone took a picture of me playing, that time, wearing a dark green dress with small, white flowers that I made.

 That Sunday evening I played the familiar carol: